The AOC is inspired by the World Bank framework to implement public digital government infrastructures that are reusable, secure and inclusive

-The model ofdigital public infrastructure (DPI) proposed by the World Bank and adopted by institutions such as the AOC represents a fundamental shift in the digitalization of public services, focusing on the creation of reusable and shared digital solutions that benefit both the public and private sectors.
+The model ofdigital public infrastructure (DPI, in its English acronym) proposed by the World Bank and adopted by institutions such as the AOC representa a fundamental shift in the digitalization of public services, focusing on the creation of reusable and shared digital solutions that benefit both the public and private sectors.
 This approach seeks an inclusive, efficient and sustainable digital transformation, overcoming the limitations of traditional fragmented models.

 Benefits of the DPI model